-Overall, the deployment of these value based arguments in negotiation with Cristobal will be critical in ensuring that Texasmega-transco receives the necessary share of this transaction to allow these growth options to be exercised.
+Overall, the deployment of these value-based arguments in negotiation with Cristobal will be important in ensuring that Texas’ management is dominant in the mega-transco.
 We would be pleased to assist Texas in building and presenting this case.

 Figure 1 Market Value of Growth Options and Synergy Savings at 17 x EBITDA